WATCH JERRY’S STORY

 Watch a short video of Jerry sharing about being told to move along every two hours.

-Early on in life Jerry recounts how his mother would host those in his home.
-She would invite them to have a meal and serve the best that they had at the time.
-She gave freely and hosted those who needed it.
-Now Jerry chooses to do the same.
-He advocates for the rights of those on the streets because choosing to care and have compassion for people is at the core of who he is.
+Early on in life Jerry recounts how his mother would host people in his home.
+They might be strangers but she would invite them in to have a meal and she would serve them the best that they had at the time.
+She always gave freely and would host those who needed it.
+Now Jerry does the same thing with his life.
+He advocates for the rights of those on the streets because choosing to care and have compassion for people is a core value of who he is.

 Jerry recounts how his mother used to take families in for a meal.

 When Jerry decided to be an advocate he was in a good place and working.
 It was when he witnessed the police taking blankets from people on the streets one cold wintery day, that he was compelled to do something.
 He says, “It hurt me to the core…I had to do something about it”